Probate Q&A Series

 • Compare county office instructions to statutory requirements and follow the law.

-• File motions for extensions or waivers when you need more time or relief from documentation.
+• File requests for extensions or waivers when you need more time or relief from documentation.

 • Notify beneficiaries in writing about your accounting plan and seek their written consent to any irregularities.